 Discussion

-This study aims to provide initial support for organizational usage of VACs in personnel selection, bridging the gap between the practical use of VAC and the lack of research in this area.
+This study aims to provide initial support for organizational usage of VACs in personnel selection, filling the gap between the practical use of VAC and the lack of research in this area.
 The findings of this study provide valuable insights into the VAC selection method by comparing VAC and FTF-AC.
-To compare the two Acs, we initially assessed if there were any fundamental differences between the candidates from the two Acs.
-We found that the candidates from both Acs had similar general cognitive ability and adjustment levels.
+To compare the two ACs, we initially examined whether there were any fundamental differences between the candidates from the two ACs.
+We found that the candidates from both ACs had similar general cognitive abilities and adjustment levels.
 This similarity allowed us to proceed with further group comparisons in subsequent analyses.

 We analyzed the construct validity to compare the structure of the construct in a VAC and an FTF-AC.
 Our analysis revealed only small differences between the two ACs.
 A single factor was identified in both centers with similar structure according to the CFA.
-Small variations between different ACs were observed in the strength of correlations between different dimensions but it seems these small differences do not affect the relationship of the ACs dimensions with external indices of cognition and adjustment.
+Small variations between different ACs were observed in the strength of correlations between different dimensions but it would appear that these small differences do not affect the relationship of the ACs dimensions with the external indices of cognition and adjustment.

-From these findings it seems that the structure of the construct of the two ACs is slightly different.
-On one hand, the content measured in a certain attribute appears to be similar between the two ACs because the factor structure is similar and there are no differences in the strength of the connections of each attribute to external indicators.
+These findings suggest that the two ACs differ slightly in terms of the structure of their constructs.
+On one hand, the content measured for any specific attribute appears to be similar between the two ACs because the factor structure is similar and there are no differences in the strength of the correlations of each attribute to external indicators.
 On the other hand, there seem to be some differences in the correlations between abilities.
 It can be said that presenting in a virtual environment may be different than in a face-to-face environment.
 It is possible that the differences in the structure of the construct are due to the type of information used in the assessment of the two different ACs.
-According to the Cues-filtered-out theories, CMC lacks nonverbal cues (Culnan & Markus, 1987), such as body language.
+According to cues-filtered-out theories, CMC lacks nonverbal cues (Culnan & Markus, 1987), such as body language.
 This can cause assessments of the same abilities in different ACs to be based on different information, leading to a focus on other aspects of the same attribute.
-However, it seems that the development of the high quality virtual communication tools (Basch et al., 2020), and the frequent use of virtual tools (Joshi et al., 2020) lessened significantly the differences between the mediums.
+However, it appears that the development of high quality virtual communication tools (Basch et al., 2020), and the frequent use of virtual tools (Joshi et al., 2020) has significantly dampened the differences between the media.